aoelarsen/noroff-react-content-part-2/lessons/lesson2.md

 We are creating a `Heading` component of an h1 element.
 Inside the `` tags we can write normal CSS to style this component.

-We can create a styled component of most element types, e.g:
+We can create a Styled Component of most element types, e.g:

 ```js
 const Button = styled.button`